dminus1/LLM-OOD-control/README.md

 **2. Generated Text Detection Task.**

-The file structure and naming convention are similar to those above in section 1: "gen-id.off-topic.haiku3.5.bat" tests off-topic examples, no classification attribute control. "replacef.py" is used to modify prompts, which are taken from "genid-prompts-off-topic.zip". "genid-labels.zip" are the true labels (same for all prompt types).
-"ClaudeAPItest.py" is used to obtain outputs from Anthropic's LLMs. "ee-prompt.txt" and "accuracy-prompt.txt" are the auxiliary auxiliary to produce prompts.
+The file structure and naming convention are similar to those above in section 1: "gen-id.off-topic.haiku3.5.bat" tests off-topic examples, no classification attribute control. "replacef.py" is used to modify prompts, which are taken from "genid-prompts-off-topic.zip". "genid-labels.zip" are the true labels (same for all prompt types). "ee-prompt.txt" and "accuracy-prompt.txt" are used to specify how to change the prompt templates.
+"ClaudeAPItest.py" is used to obtain outputs from Anthropic's LLMs. "accuracy-from-list-of-predictions.py" to calculate the accuracy.
+Similarly to secion (1) above, some manuall cleaning of the outputs may be occasionally needed so it would run without failing asserts.